appilon/terraform-website/content/source/docs/extend/detecting-drift.html.md

 ## Call READ after CREATE

 At this point you should be familiar with fact that provider plugins are developed as CRUD operations with a function for each operation.
 The one when a new resource is being created is obviously the `CREATE` method.
-Here is a hypotethical config.
+Here is a hypothetical config.

 ```hcl
 resource "simple_resource" "example" {